 Transaction control and DDL

 DDL commands don’t conform to the standard transaction ACID rules, therefore, they cannot be executed as part of a transaction like other SQL commands.
 Technically, they are executed in single-statement pseudo transactions to retain the basic protocol that encapsulates statements within transactions.
 But those transactions don’t provide the isolation guarantee among transactions.
+A DDL statement must be the first statement in a transaction, and it causes an immediate commit of the transaction after its completion, even ifAUTOCOMMIT mode is set to OFF.

 Other concurrent transactions are not isolated from changes made by DDLs, and they may be exposed to changes made by a DDL even before the DDL is completed and even if they run in snapshot-based isolation mode.